nasa/S4PA/README.md

    make test
    make install

+Disclaimer:We will update the software but not maintain the pull requests.

 COPYRIGHTS
 ==========
 Copyright © 2002-2011 United States Government as represented by Administrator for The National Aeronautics and Space Administration.
 All Rights Reserved.